TheCHead/nikku-no-gemu/content/posts/notepad/highlights23.md

 #### Phoenix Wright: Ace Attorney
 {{< figure src="img/highlights23/phoenix_wright.jpeg" alt="Phoenix Wright" position="center" style="border-radius: 8px;"  >}}
 I've only played Dual Destinies on 3DS before, enjoyed it immensely, and decided to start the series from the beginning.
-Phoenix Wright is such a good time all the way, quickly becoming one of my favorite series after playing through just two titles.
+Phoenix Wright is a good time all the way, quickly becoming one of my favorite series after playing through just two titles.
 I'm sure to play through the other games in the series whenever I need to keep my spirit up.

 &nbsp;

 #### Sekiro: Shadows Die Twice
 {{< figure src="img/highlights23/sekiro_wolf.jpeg" alt="Sekiro" position="center" style="border-radius: 8px;"  >}}
 After completing Demon's Souls Remake, there was a hunger for more Souls in my life, so I decided to go through FromSoftware titles that I'd missed up to this point.
-The first one was Sekiro: Shadows Die Twice.
+The first one to conquer was Sekiro: Shadows Die Twice.

 Sekiro's parry/stance system is sick, one of the best feeling fighting systems out there, complemented by awesome boss encounters.
-It took some time to click, but when it did, I transcended to a higher life form, speaking the Parry language.
+It took some time to click, but when it did, I transcended to a higher life form, speaking the Parry language of Gods.
 The feudal Japan setting was also fascinating to explore.

 Although I really enjoyed the combat, I think FromSoft went a bit too hard on difficulty.
 The game embodies the "git gud" mentality and demands perfection in execution.
 Such an approach is rewarding, for sure, but it may also feel like a grind against the wall.
 Bosses in Sekiro have huge move sets, chaining procedural combos, and there's a proper way to react to each attack.
-Each encounter becomes a massive memory and reaction check, as you have to know each move by heart to react properly.
+Every encounter becomes a massive memory and reaction check, as you have to know each move by heart to react properly.
 As a result, instead of the euphoria of defeating a powerful foe, I often felt exhaustion and relief that the fight was finally over.

-Subsequent playthroughs of the game might actually be much more fun, as you've built enough muscle memory in the first one.
+Subsequent playthroughs of the game might actually be much more fun, after building enough muscle memory in the first one.
 Hopefully, I will return to Sekiro one day and see for myself.

 &nbsp;